AmirRezaFarokhy/Buying-Habit/README.md

 # Buying-Habit
 Predicting the habits of regular customers of a site.
+In this repo we use tow way for solve this problem.

 ## datasets
 The data are private and it is not possible to upload them.
 But the concept of the project is available inside the Juyter notebook file.